expfactory/expfactory-python/doc/source/installation.rst

-To install a (possibly older) version:
+To install the current release:

 ::